jliujack/yellowcake/content/posts/2021-09-06-debt-collection-how-to-enforce-an-effective-judgement-in-china.md

 8. spending a large sum in purchasing insurance wealth management products; and
 9. taking any seat in a G-series China railway high-speed train or a seat of the first class or above in any other China railway high-speed train, and other consumption acts not necessary in daily life or work.

 If the party subject to enforcement is a company, after being restricted from extravagant consumption, this company and its legal representative, main person in charge, and persons directly responsible for affecting the fulfillment of debts are prohibited from committing the acts stipulated in the preceding paragraph of this article.
-If natural persons under this paragraph intend to commit any act prescribed in the preceding paragraph by using their own properties for private purposes, he can file an application with the enforcement court, which shall grant approval if the case is affirmed upon examination.
+If natural persons under this paragraph intend to commit any act prescribed in the preceding paragraph by using their own properties for private purposes, they can file an application with the enforcement court which shall grant approval if the case is affirmed upon examination.

 **Step 5: Include in the blacklist**